Dossibai Patell: Career

 Upon return to India in 1912, as Dossibai Jehangir Ratenshaw Dadabhoy she began a career in obstetrics and gynaecology, taking a particular interest in gynaecological malignancies.
 As a result, she was the first person in India to purchase, possess and distribute radium.

 In 1924, she presented a paper on infant mortality, stating her opinion that more than two thirds of infant deaths were preventable and petitioned for reducing these fatalities.
 She also considered maternal mortality and advocated supervision throughout pregnancy and childbirth and the forming of maternal and child welfare centres.

 During the Second World War, she served in the Bombay Branch of the Red Cross Society.
 She was made MBE on 1 January 1941.

 She co-founded the Bombay Obstetric and Gynaecological Society, becoming its honorary joint secretary and later its president.
 She worked to establish other such societies across India which came together to form the Federation of Obstetric and Gynaecological Societies of India, of which she also became president.

 In 1955, she presided over the eighth All India Obstetrics and Gynaecological Congress.
-As president of the Association of Medical Women in India between 1937–1947, she served on the Bhore Committee between 1942 and 1946, dealing with health development.
+As president of the Association of Medical Women in India between 1937 and 1947, she served on the Bhore Committee between 1942 and 1946, dealing with health development.

 She was also honorary consulting surgeon at the Cama and lbless Hospitals.

 Mrs Dadabhoy was the first Indian woman to be elected a Fellow of the University of Bombay.
 She was made a Justice of the Peace (J.P.) in Bombay.

 Death and legacy

 She died on 4 February 1960.
-An oration is given in her memory, some of the past orators being:
+The Dossibai J. R. Dadabhoy oration is given in her memory.